kedacore/keda-docs/content/docs/2.8/scalers/metrics-api.md

 - `url` - Full URL of the API operation to call to get the metric value (eg. `http://app:1317/api/v1/stats`).
 - `valueLocation` - [GJSON path notation](https://github.com/tidwall/gjson#path-syntax) to refer to the field in the payload containing the metric value.
 - `targetValue` - Target value to scale on.
 When the metric provided by the API is equal or higher to this value, KEDA will start scaling out.
 When the metric is 0 or less, KEDA will scale down to 0.
+(This value can be a float)

 ### Authentication Parameters